 Keep track of the books you read: Celebrate your shared-reading accomplishments at the end of the year.
 Your reading list will become a family time capsule of your reading journey.

 Local library: A no-cost reading and educational celebration, the library should be the second home of every family with children.
 Story-times and activities for all ages will build your child’s enthusiasm for the printed page.
 Visit often and come home with armloads of books to share.
+Plus, check out what programs your library offers during the summer to keep kids learning!

 Newspapers: Start them out with the “Funnies” and eventually children will find their way to other sections.